The Two Cultures of Prevalence Mapping: Small Area Estimation and Model-Based Geostatistics: Discussion

-Aggregation is a major challenge even without the presence of a complex survey design.
-For example, if one disaggregates areas into rural and urban, it is necessary to construct reliable aggregation weights for combining the rural and urban estimates in each area.
+Spatially continuous MBG models are aesthetically appealing, since they can produce estimates at any required geographical level.
+However, the aggregation step may inject bias.
+MBG approaches may produce estimates with the lowest uncertainty (because we are putting in the most assumptions), but one must then question whether these estimates are accurate measures of the true uncertainty.
+The issue is that the full uncertainty in the data, including the inputs to the aggregation process, may not be being fully acknowledged.
+We elaborate on this point shortly.

+Aggregation can be very challenging with unit-level models.
+For example, if there is informative sampling over urban/rural strata, we need to investigate whether ignoring this aspect will lead to bias.
 Estimating an urban/rural association is relatively uncomplicated, but producing reliable fine-scale maps of urban/rural, which are needed for spatial aggregation, is an ongoing research problem.
-Treating space as continuous, increases the challenge as one needs to rely on fine-scale population density rasters to perform aggregation to the areal level.
+Treating space as continuous increases the challenge as one needs to rely on fine-scale population density rasters to perform aggregation to the areal level.
 Both population and covariate rasters are estimated based on other data sources, and there is a need for further investigation to understand the consequences of not acknowledging the inherent uncertainty when used in an aggregation scheme.
-The result of aggregation is typically an areal risk and an examination of the importance of distinguishing between risk and prevalence at different spatial scales would be worthwhile.
-These open issues motivate our suggestion for spatial modelling at the target administrative level unless the stratification necessitates modelling at finer scales. \citet{corral2021map} reached a similar conclusion.
+The result of aggregation is typically an areal risk and examining the distinction between risk and prevalence at different spatial scales is worthwhile.

+This all being said, MBG models may be the only viable option when data are sparse relative to the geographical target scale, particularly when strongly predictive covariates are available.
+In this case, one should, however, view the results more cautiously.

+There are cases in which a continuously-indexed model is necessary, for example, to give a principled way of handling data that is available with limited geographical information (e.g.,~area only information, rather than points) or under different geographical partitions \citep{marquez2021harmonizing,wilson:wakefield:18}.

+A fundamental issue with nonlinear unit-level models, including MBG approaches, is that they do not produce design consistent estimates.
+The only way to guarantee such consistency is to use the weights, but these are not utilized in standard unit-level models. \cite{you:rao:02,pfeffermann2007small,guadarrama2018small} and \cite{cho2024optimal} have made some progress in achieving design consistency for linear unit-level models, but it is not straightforward to extend to logistic models, let alone continuous spatial models, especially since DHS and other surveys only report the final weights and not the constituent parts, which are required for areas with no data.
+Unit-level models may neglect to account for all aspects of the sampling design and frequently make the strong assumption that the design is ignorable.
+Often in LMICs the design is not ignorable because of urban/rural stratification and the strong association between many outcomes and this classification.